Key Highlights

 -

-Assess Customer Support: Scrutinize the customer support provided by the company.
-Consider their availability throughout your lease term and whether they offer guidance on device usage.
-Effective support can significantly enhance your overall experience.
+Assess Customer Support: Evaluate the level of customer support provided by the rental company.
+Consider their availability during your rental period and whether they offer training on equipment usage, as effective support can significantly enhance your rental experience.

 -